konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 | **100**   | 0            | 0       | 0         | 0       | 0            |
 | **99**    | 0            | 0       | 0         | 0       | 0            |

-**Economic Feasibility.** Whereas the above example looks valid, it would be *hard to get a valid high finding out of that.
+**Economic feasibility.** Whereas the above example looks valid, it would be hard to get a valid high finding out of that.
 Why?
 Logically speaking, it demonstrates a bug.
 However, we should not forget that DeFi deals with finances instead of perfect logic.
 Most likely, the above behavior would be rejected as a non-finding with a verdict of being "economically infeasible".
-The reason is that that attacker would have to burn gas to run this attack.
+The reason is that the attacker would have to burn gas to run this attack.
 If it costs the attacker more in gas to run the attack than they would benefit from it, e.g., from the token prices going down, then this attack would not be considered economically feasible.

 The bad news is that the model checker has no idea about finances and what is feasible or not.
 The good news is that it is up to us to tell it what it means.